 19. Lhasa Apso

 It doesn’t get easier than keeping a Lhasa Apso.
-These true low maintenance dogs do require a lot of exercise, as they’re quite active dogs.
+However, these low maintenance dogs do require a bit of exercise, as they’re quite active dogs.
 However, Lhasa Apsos are so small that they tend to burn off the energy at home, and often by themselves.

-Lhasas are one of the few companion lap dogs that are perfectly fine with being home alone for an extended period of time.
-They are independent, which can pose problems with training, but also makes it easy for them to entertain themselves.
+Lhasas are one of the few companion lap dogs that are perfectly fine with being home alone for a long period of time.
+They’re independent, which can pose problems with training, but also makes it easy for them to entertain themselves.

 Another huge plus for the Lhasa is their low-shedding coat.
 They’re hypoallergenic dogs that don’t shed fur like most dogs.
 With exercise, they need less than 30 minutes a day.
-As such, they make amazing dogs for busy people.
+That said, they make amazing dogs for busy people.

 Medium-Sized Low Maintenance Dogs